 Designed with education professionals in mind, the graduate leadership program offers flexible learning options during the typical academic year and in-person residencies and retreats during breaks.

-Course Paradigm for MA in Leadership
+Course Paradigm for M.A. in Leadership and for Ed.S. in Leadership

 LEA 701 Liberal Arts Approach to Leadership (3)